instaloader/instaloader/README.rst

                      session cookies.
 Without this flag, they are stored in a path within your temporary directory, encoding your local username and your instagram profile name.
+--no-profile-subdir  Instead of creating a subdirectory for each profile and
+                     storing pictures there, store pictures in files named PROFILE__DATE_TIME.jpg.'

 To get a list of all flags, run ``instaloader --help``.